bavalia/integrated-map-factory/README.md

     * latitude-hight(m)-rows(pixel) / longitude-width(m)-columns(pixel) conversion formulas as npMap attributes
   * [mapDownloader](mapDownloader.py) to download patch of maps from google maps api
     * google API key can be integrated for heavy usage
-    * type of maps satellite, mapsOnly, hybrid can be selected
+    * type of maps: satellite, roadmap, hybrid
-    * zoom level of map can be selected, default zoom is 20 with maximum details-
+    * zoom level of map, default zoom is 20 with maximum details
   * [mapGenerator](mapGenerator.py) to stitch patches of maps and prepare the map with given coordinate integration
     * integrates mapDownloader and npMap to generate maps
     * integrates attibutes to given npMap and sets constants for conversion formula for the map